-If you’re really interested in getting a Goldendoodle, you must have certainly seen dog breeders advertising with some kind of acronyms like F1 and F1B.
+If you’re interested in getting a Goldendoodle, you must have seen dog breeders advertising with acronyms like F1 and F1B.
 Being a crossbreed between the Poodle and Golden Retriever, these acronyms stand for the specific Goldendoodle generations.

 Both F1 and F1B Goldendoodles are amazing and beautiful dogs.
-Still, there are some significant differences between them in terms of appearance, the amount of shedding, hypoallergenic-ness, ease of grooming, and more.
+Still, there are some significant differences between them in terms of appearance, the amount of shedding, ease of grooming, and more.

-This article will help decipher these acronyms’ meaning and explain the main differences between F1 and F1B Goldendoodle.
+This article will help decipher these acronyms’ meanings and explain the main differences between F1 and F1B Goldendoodle.
 So by the end of this article, you’ll be able to decide which one is right for you.

 What Does F1 Stand for?